Liraglutide for weight loss

 Liraglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist.
 GLP-1 is a natural hormone your body produces.
 After you’ve eaten, your body releases GLP-1 and this sends signals to your brain letting it know that you’re full.
 When you inject liraglutide, it mimics GLP-1 and sends these same signals to lower your appetite and improve satiety (feeling full).

 Liraglutide also delays how quickly your stomach empties, which makes you feel full after a meal for longer.
-These effects make it easier to lose more weight while following a diet and exercise programme, as you won’t feel as hungry while reducing your calorie intake.
+These effects make it easier to lose more weight while following a healthy diet and exercise programme, as you won’t feel as hungry while reducing your calorie intake.

 Is liraglutide an appetite suppressant?